China's Hebei Steel gets approval to invest in Canada iron ore miner

-BEIJING (Reuters) - Hebei Iron & Steel Group, China’s largest steel producer, has been given the go-ahead to invest in Canadian iron ore developer Alderon Iron Ore Corp, the official Xinhua News agency quoted local authorities as saying on Sunday.
+BEIJING, July 8 (Reuters) - Hebei Iron & Steel Group, China’s largest steel producer, has been given the go-ahead to invest in Canadian iron ore developer Alderon Iron Ore Corp , the official Xinhua News agency quoted local authorities as saying on Sunday.

 Hebei Steel said in April that it would invest about C$194 million ($195 million) for a near 20-percent stake in Alderon and a 25-percent interest in Alderon’s principal asset known as the Kami project, located in Canada’s Labrador Trough.